The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-charlotte-pineville-grand-re-opening-show.md

 - 3-Stage Stage Diagnostic (Navori)

 ## Trivia

-- This show is identical to {{< wiki-link "Chuck E. Cheese Northridge Grand Re-Opening Show" >}} with changes done in{{< wiki-link "Chuck E. Cheese Hicksville Grand Re-Opening Show" >}} reverted back to the original copy used in Northridge for the final two legacy grand re-openings.
 - The countdown would start reading 'Show Starts In' with a 10-minute countdown.
 Once finished playing, Together We've Got It 2017 would play.